 These included chances for Zach to tell his side of the story now that he had been exonerated.
 Zach got a laugh out of the thought of holding interviews targeting the time he was ensnared in the Quasar Viper affair.
 He could just guess how badly that could spiral out of control.
 So, despite hopes of one day getting past the shadow those events had cast over his life, he had to simply delete those offers.
 Zach also looked for messages from Open Skies, but there was no apparent shift on attitudes from that quarter.
 There was also no sign of the bill for payment he'd likely have to make for the political capital of such a public action.

-Once done with his emails, Zach saw it was an hour before the crew usually ate dinner and decided to work on nav plots for Aiden.
+Done with his emails, Zach saw it was an hour before the crew usually ate dinner and decided to work on nav plots for Aiden.
 He started by checking Aiden's work.
 Zach saw the pilot's work was not "all there", but he was learning.
 And improving.
 The plots were not up to his standards, but he'd been doing it a lot longer and had more training.
 It got closer to dinner time as he worked on number-checking.
 Also as he worked, Zach got an email from Dame Mikah asking, "Well??" and showing that Rol and Emkir both donated some of their earnings to the ship.
 Zach just shrugged that off and kept working until it was nearly time to eat.
 He then volunteered to help Rol cook chow.After Rol And Emkir Returned

-Once back from TAS, Emkir went back to re-join Aali working on the datapads.
+After returning from TAS, Emkir went to join Aali working on the datapads.
 As he checked on her progress and started picking up the task, Emkir said he'd like to get some executive armor for himself and Aali, his treat even.
 When Aali agreed, but told Emkir he didn't have to pay, he pointed out it was a lot more practical than a piece of jewelry.
 After half an hour working and talking, Emkir got a comms from Mr. Morvello from TAS.
 The executive was very pleased and friendly as he thanked Emkir for his work.
 He asked if Emkir had a chance to talk to the former members of the Dawnstar Horizon crew?
 When he suggested the pay would be similar to what Rol got, especially if one of the knights agreed to be interviewed, Emkir said they'd been a bit busy.
 He promised to bring the subject up and call Morvello back in a day or two.
 He also reminded Morvello he could ask those who might have been aboard if they were willing, but they might not be at liberty to discuss things.
 Morvello asked if Emkir, or anyone on the ship, had a statement on the publicly broadcast change of position Duke Leonard had regarding Mr. Wood?
 Emkir said he'd have to check on that too, to see what they might be at liberty to say.
 Once that was done, Emkir returned to working with Aali until dinner.

 After returning to greetings and welcomes, Rol said he was going into his quarters for an hour to decompress.
 Aali simply pointed and flatly joked, "Air lock is that way."
 Rol made his way back and relaxed until about half past three.
 He then spent the rest of the time before dinner catching up on the news.
 From local news service, operations and crime reports about the station, to orbital and planetary news, the stories were nothing new except coverage on his activities.
 There was a remnant edge reaction to Sir Jeremy's book, which led into the rest of the "fun".
 But, in the absence of facts, it was mostly speculation and rehashing what had been said.
 Rol was pleased that no mention had been made of any violence or fatalities on any archologies in the system.
 Still, he'd heard a great deal about the Navy's current campaign, kicking in doors and forcing evacuations and inspections.